Snowflake is a popular cloud-based data warehouse known for its speed, scalability, and reliability.

-From your RudderStack dashboard, configure the data source.
-Then, select Snowflake from the list of destinations.
+In your RudderStack dashboard, add a source.
+Then select Snowflake from the list of destinations.

 Assign a name to your destination and click Continue.